ansys/pyaedt/doc/source/User_guide/index.rst

             :link-type: doc
             :margin: 2 2 0 0

-            How to launch Electronics Desktop and create a project.
+            How to launch AEDT and create a project.

    .. grid-item-card:: Modeler
             :link: modeler